SethuEapen/teamThreeFinalProject/README.md

 The src folder has all of our code files, including the main file.
 Twitter.cpp is the only file we needed to create for this project.
 We wrote all of our traversals/algorithms into it (BFS, Tarjan's, Dijkstra's), as well as the constructor and helper functions that we needed to implement the algorithms and run/test our code.

-The tests folder has our test files
+The tests folder has our test files that we created to run our code.

 ***
 **Running Instructions**